Voltage doubler: Greinacher circuit

 The Greinacher voltage doubler is a significant improvement over the Villard circuit for a small cost in additional components.
 The ripple is much reduced, nominally zero under open-circuit load conditions, but when current is being drawn depends on the resistance of the load and the value of the capacitors used.
 The circuit works by following a Villard cell stage with what is in essence a peak detector or envelope detector stage.
 The peak detector cell has the effect of removing most of the ripple while preserving the peak voltage at the output.
 The Greinacher circuit is also commonly known as the half-wave voltage doubler.

-This circuit was first invented by Heinrich Greinacher in 1913 (published 1914) to provide the 200–300 V he needed for his newly invented ionometer, the 110 V AC supplied by the Zurich power stations of the time being insufficient.
+This circuit was first invented by Heinrich Greinacher in 1913 (published 1914) to provide the 200–300 V he needed for his newly invented ionometer, the 110 V AC supplied by the Zürich power stations of the time being insufficient.
 He later extended this idea into a cascade of multipliers in 1920.
 This cascade of Greinacher cells is often inaccurately referred to as a Villard cascade.
 It is also called a Cockcroft–Walton multiplier after the particle accelerator machine built by John Cockcroft and Ernest Walton, who independently discovered the circuit in 1932.

 The concept in this topology can be extended to a voltage quadrupler circuit by using two Greinacher cells of opposite polarities driven from the same AC source.
 The output is taken across the two individual outputs.
 As with a bridge circuit, it is impossible to simultaneously ground the input and output of this circuit.